Criminal Justice, Public Administration and Government Degree Programs

 Criminal Justice, Public Administration and Government Degrees FAQs

-Career opportunities for criminal justice degree majors are vast and rewarding, allowing you to make a positive impact in your local community, nationally or on a global scale.
+Career opportunities for criminal justice degree majors may allow you to make a positive impact in your local community, nationally or on a global scale.
 Many criminal justice careers are involved in law enforcement, corrections, the judicial process, and prevention and intervention programs.
 Common careers in criminal justice public administration include:

 - Detectives and criminal investigators